hotpeppersec/cloudlab/docs/_source/03_github.rst

 |

+The advantages of using a revision control methodolgy in being able to organize and store project artifacts in a way that multiple users or teams can leverage.
+Websites, like github.com for example, are fundamental to our workflow as they are a key piece of our software delivery pipeline.

-The ability to organize and store our projects on free websites like github.com is fundamental to our workflow.
-In addition to giving us a way to back up our work and store it for free, it facilitates a greater degree of collaboration.
-There are several (mostly) free services we can choose from including Bit Bucket and Git Lab.
-For this exercise we will focus on the most well known of these, GitHub.
+In addition to giving us a way to back up and store our work, essentially for free, it facilitates a greater degree of collaboration.
+There are other similar, (mostly) free services we can choose from including Bit Bucket and Git Lab.
+For the purposes of this book we will focus on the most well known of these, GitHub.

 .. index::
+   single: GitHub
    single: revision control

 **********